-Role: I am an arthropod technician on the project involved in our leaf litter arthropod study.
+Role: I was an arthropod technician on the project involved in our leaf litter arthropod study and continue to contribute from afar.
 When I first joined the project, my focus was mainly the field collection of arthropods and the methodology of our arthropod study.
 As the study has progressed, my focus has shifted primarily to lab identification of our specimens, specializing in macro arthropods.

 Why Conservation: As someone who has been captured from a young age by the wonder of nature, it is personally important to me that we conserve and protect our ecosystems both for us and for the well-being of our planet.
 I am also particularly interested in conservation as an entomologist because insects are often one of the first groups to be affected by the alteration or degradation of ecosystems.

-Role: I am a member of the Liko Nā Pilina team as a forest entomology technician employed through USGS and Hawaii Volcanoes National Park.
-The main objective of my position is to better understand forest restoration in native Hawaiian forests, with a focus on microarthropod communities in native forest leaf litter.
-I mainly sort and identify the microarthropods present in the soil samples collected from the native forest experimental plots.
+Role: I was a member of the Liko Nā Pilina team as a forest entomology technician employed through USGS and Hawaii Volcanoes National Park and am now in a Ph.D. program at Florida State University.
+The main objective of my position was a focus on microarthropod communities in native forest leaf litter.
+I mainly sorted and identified the microarthropods present in the soil samples collected from the native forest experimental plots.

 Why Conservation: No creature in the history of Earth has shaped animal life as much as human beings.
 Anthropogenic pressures on ecosystems are expected to result in accelerating loss of biodiversity and concomitant changes in ecosystem structure.
 I hope to dedicate my career to learning more about the ecological and evolutionary response to global change and how to apply conservation management to species at elevated risk of extinction.

-Role: My main role on the Liko Nā Pilina team is rough sorting arthropods collected from the field for further identification.
-Additionally, I help out in the field with weeding, surveying, the annual census, etc.
+Role: My main role on the Liko Nā Pilina team was rough sorting arthropods collected from the field for further identification.
+Additionally, I helped out in the field with weeding, surveying, the annual census, etc.

 Why Conservation: I have been interested in conservation since I was young and have always been in love with the outdoors!
 Even though I grew up in the city, my family would take trips to hike and experience nature, as well as finding pockets of nature within the city.
 I have always felt pulled to protect the environments that I love so much.
 I hope to become a mycologist and use my knowledge of fungi to aid in conservation.